Nino Borsari: Later life

 Borsari settled in Australia permanently in March 1940.
 Despite his status as a prominent enemy alien, he was not subject to internment after Italy entered World War II in June 1940.
 He was investigated by Australian security officials who concluded that he "appears to take no interest in anything but sport".

 In 1941, Borsari moved to Melbourne and opened a bicycle shop in Carlton on the corner of Grattan Street and Lygon Street.
 He was naturalised as a British subject in March 1946 with the support of immigration minister Arthur Calwell.
 His bicycle shop, the Borsari Emporium, flourished after the war's end, marked by a neon sign depicting a cyclist.
 He expanded his offerings to include "household items, giftware, jewellery, and imported goods, including Italian magazines and newspapers".

 Borsari continued to cycle semi-professionally and also competed in motor racing, acting as the local agent for Cisitalia sports cars.
 He helped establish the Juventus Soccer Club in 1948 and served a number of terms as president into the early 1970s.
 He also helped establish the International Cycling Club in 1952, which aimed to help new immigrants integrate through cycling.

 In 1948, Borsari assisted in Melbourne's bid for the 1956 Summer Olympic Games.
 He later promoted the Melbourne Olympics on a trip to Europe in 1955.
 Outside of sports he was active in a number of other community and charitable organisations and was nicknamed the "King of Carlton" and the "Mayor of Little Italy".
 He stood unsuccessfully for the Melbourne City Council in 1969, running for the Australian Labor Party.

 Personal life

 In 1941, Borsari married Fanny Cester, an Italian-born opera singer; the couple had two children.
 He suffered serious injuries in an accident in 1978 when he was knocked off his bicycle by a car, requiring brain surgery.
 He was widowed in 1988 and died in Kew on 31 March 1996, aged 84.

 Honours and legacy

-Borsari was made a knight of the Order of Merit of the Italian Republic in 1962 for his "his keen and energetic promotion of Italo-Australian Associations of a sporting and recreational character".
+Borsari was made a knight of the Order of Merit of the Italian Republic in 1962 for his "keen and energetic promotion of Italo-Australian Associations of a sporting and recreational character".
 The corner of Lygon Street and Grattan Street in Carlton has been known for decades as Borsari's Corner.
 A neon sign depicting Borsari on his track bicycle under the Olympic rings marks the corner, over Borsari Ristorante.
 Next door is the Borsario Building, and one door further down is Borsari Cycles.